JJMakesThings/playoff-pool-party-public/README.md

 # playoff-pool-party-public
-This repository contains bits of code used in https://playoffpoolparty.com/
+This repository contains bits of code used in the creation of https://playoffpoolparty.com/

-Please feel free to use any of the scritps made publicly available in this repository.
+Feel free to use any of the code made publicly available in this repository.